 A Conversation with the Bailey Family

-They have offered to share their experience with a phased remodeling, and address some of the most common concerns that we hear from clients considering this approach:
+They have offered to share their experience with a phased renovation, and address some of the most common concerns that we hear from clients considering this approach:

 Looking back, would you still have chosen a phased remodel for your home?